Bijay-Bikram/resp-styled_component/README.md

-## This project teach me how to use Styled Components for responsive web.
+## This project teaches, how to use Styled Components for responsive website.

-### Others features that i have learned:
+### Others features:
 - Styled Components
     - use media queries
     - use GlobalStyle